Skip to content

 An agent is an AI model configured with instructions, tools, guardrails, handoffs and more.

 We strongly recommend passing instructions, which is the "system prompt" for the agent.
-In addition, you can pass description, which is a human-readable description of the agent, used when the agent is used inside tools/handoffs.
+In addition, you can pass handoff_description, which is a human-readable description of the agent, used when the agent is used inside tools/handoffs.

 Agents are generic on the context type.
 The context is a (mutable) object you create.
 It is passed to tool functions, handoffs, guardrails, etc.